MEHISCARTER/r6stats/docs/proposal-template.md

 # Anticipated Technologies

 (What technologies are needed to build this project) Some technologies that are going to be needed involve a coding langauge for us that will be python mainly.
-We also might use some c within our project.
+We also might use some c and SQL database within our project.

 # Method/Approach